TheMeinerLP/awesome/README.md

 *   [Budibase/budibase](https://github.com/Budibase/budibase) - Create business apps and automate workflows in minutes.
 Supports PostgreSQL, MySQL, MariaDB, MSSQL, MongoDB, Rest API, Docker, K8s, and more 🚀 No code / Low code platform..
 *   [simstudioai/sim](https://github.com/simstudioai/sim) - Open-source platform to build and deploy AI agent workflows.
 *   [EpicenterHQ/epicenter](https://github.com/EpicenterHQ/epicenter) - Press shortcut → speak → get text.
 Free and open source.
 More local-first apps soon ❤️
+*   [moeru-ai/airi](https://github.com/moeru-ai/airi) - 💖🧸 Self hosted, you owned Grok Companion, a container of souls of waifu, cyber livings to bring them into our worlds, wishing to achieve Neuro-sama's altitude.
+Capable of realtime voice chat, Minecraft, Factorio playing.
+Web / macOS / Windows supported.
 *   [bitwarden/clients](https://github.com/bitwarden/clients) - Bitwarden client apps (web, browser extension, desktop, and cli).
 *   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.
 *   [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced \[ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.